peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Returns whether this object has a tag of the given number.
 * `boolean HasTag​(com.upokecenter.numbers.EInteger bigTagValue)`<br>
  Returns whether this object has a tag of the given number.
-* `boolean HasTag​(BigInteger bigTagValue)`<br>
- Deprecated.
-Use the EInteger version of this method.
- Use the EInteger version of this method.
 * `CBORObject Insert​(int index,
       Object valueOb)`<br>
  Inserts an object at the specified position in this CBOR array.